p4 client

 Grant or deny other users permission to edit or delete the workspace specification.
 (To make a locked workspace effective, the workspace’s owner’s password must be set with p4 passwd.)

 If locked, only the owner is able to use or edit the workspace specification.
-Helix Server administrators can override the lock by using the -f (force) option with p4 client.
+Helix Core Server administrators can override the lock by using the -f (force) option with p4 client.

 unlocked